wordofchristian/british.js/README.md

-# british.js
+# 🇬🇧 british.js

-A polyfill that lets you forget the crude American spelling of Javascript globals in lieu of the proper British spellings 🇬🇧
+A polyfill that lets you forget the crude American spelling of Javascript symbols in lieu of the proper British spellings.

-**DISCLAIMER**: Before using please read the [disclaimer](#disclaimer) below 💂‍♀️
+**💂‍DISCLAIMER💂‍**: Before using please read the [disclaimer](#disclaimer) below.

 ## Installation